Aswin-786/Todo-List-JS/README.md

-# Todo-List-JS

-Hey everyone,

-I'm excited to share my latest project - a todo list app built using JavaScript!
-With this app, you can easily create and manage your daily tasks, making sure you don't forget anything important.

-Using JavaScript, I was able to create a user-friendly interface and incorporate features such as task prioritization and due dates.
-I also used HTML and CSS to style the app and make it visually appealing.
+#Todo List App

+This is a simple todo list app built using JavaScript and HTML.
+The app allows you to add and remove tasks, and it stores your tasks in local storage so you can access them even after closing the app.

+<h1>Usage</h1>
+To use the app, simply open index.html in your web browser.
+You can add a new task by typing in the input field and pressing Enter.
+To remove a task, click on the task's "X" button.

+<h1>Local Storage</h1>
+The app uses local storage to save your tasks, so you don't have to worry about losing them if you close the app.
+When you open the app again, your tasks will be loaded from local storage.

+<h1>Contributing</h1>
+Contributions are welcome!
+If you have any suggestions or bug reports, please submit them as issues on the GitHub repository.